jli0211/cs523_project/README.md

 1. Download the files attached
 2. Upload it to your Google Drive
 3. Go to [Google Colab](https://colab.research.google.com/?utm_source=scs-index)
-4. Open the files to start training.
+4. Open the file (depending on which model and dataset you want to train)
+5. Go to Runtime and click "Run all"